Today Gold Rate

 The important thing to keep in mind is that hallmarked gold price in India does not differ when it comes to the pricing.
 The difference lies in the quality of the metal used.
 When you buy gold, buy good quality gold.
 It is good to buy the hallmarked gold as it ensures the quality.
 Many investors have raised their opinions on the less number of hallmarking centres available in our country.
 This is an important issue that needs to be addressed by our government so that number of hallmarking centres can be increased.
 This will be of great help to the consumers across India.

-Price of gold in India is determined by the following factors:
+The gold price today in India is determined by the following factors:

-- Prices - High gold rates discourage the consumption in our country.
+Prices - High price of gold discourage the consumption in our country.
 Off late, the price of gold in India has increased.

 How is 22-Karat Gold Price in India Determined and Who Imports it?